magnified-joy/magnifiedjoy.com/engagement/_posts/2015-02-03-red-rocks-denver-colorado-nikki-chris-engagement.markdown

 description: It was a little cold at Red Rocks, but Nikki + Chris rocked their shoot!
 We love how adventurous they are!
 We were lucky to have some deer visit us at the end of the shoot.
 Stay tuned for part 2 of their engagement photos!
 keywords: red rocks, denver, engagement, mountain engagement, adventurous, hiking, lifestyle engagement, deer spotting, wildlife engagement
 ---
 It was a little cold at Red Rocks, but Nikki + Chris rocked their shoot!
-We love how adventurous they are!
-We were lucky to have some deer visit during our shoot.
+We love how adventureous the two of them are!
+At the end of the shoot, we were lucky to have some friends (deers) visit during our shoot.
 Stay tuned for part 2 of their engagement photos!

 ![Red_Rocks_Engagement_Adventureous_Hiking_Denver_Colorado_Nikki_Chris_001](https://googledrive.com/host/0B2YHeCssXjxzUFJjRy1uRzVtalU/Red_Rocks_Engagement_Adventureous_Hiking_Denver_Colorado_Nikki_Chris_001.jpg)